Zogg Fire Lawsuit

 Representing Zogg Fire Victims in Igo, Ono, and Shasta County

 After the investigation, Cal Fire said the Zogg fire was caused by a pine tree that contacted electrical distribution lines owned and operated by PG&E north of the community of Igo.

 Potter Handy, LLP is partnering with local Igo/Ono attorney Mark Cibula at Cibula Law firm.

 Attention Zogg Fire victims: Potter Handy, LLP (Wildfire Legal Center) is actively retaining clients.

-Potter Handy, LLP (Wildfire Legal Center) has filed suit against PG&E on behalf of over 150 claimants.
-Complaint against PG&E filed 12/10/20 on behalf of over 150 claimants representing over 6,000 acres burned in the Zogg Fire.
+Potter Handy, LLP (Wildfire Legal Center) has filed suit against PG&E on behalf of over 250 claimants representing over 10,000 acres burned in the Zogg Fire.

 Have you been affected by the massive Zogg Fire?
 Preliminary reports indicate that the fire may have been caused by Pacific Gas & Electric (“PG&E”) equipment.
 In fact, according to a statement from PG&E, Cal Fire has seized PG&E equipment as part of an investigation into the cause of the deadly wildfire which has burned thousands of acres, destroyed hundreds of structures, and killed four people in Shasta County.

 If the current Cal Fire investigation eventually determines that PG&E’s equipment caused the Zogg Fire, and you or your family suffered losses as a result of the fire, under California law you may be able to recover damages against the utility company